lucascarvalhobr/data-structures/README.md

 2) File > Preferences > Settings > Extensions > Run Code Configuration > Check Run In Terminal

 3) Follow installation steps in https://www.javatpoint.com/how-to-run-a-c-program-in-visual-studio-code

+4) Basics
+    .
+GCC is the C compiler
+    .
+GCC compiler transforms C code in machine code
+    .
+The command to create an .exe file: 'gcc test.c -o test.exe'.
+The test.c will be compiled and outputted to test.exe file.